LUTZ BUSINESS INSIGHTS

-NEIL WARDYN, VIRTUAL CHIEF TECHNOLOGY OFFICER
+NEIL WARDYN, VIRTUAL CHIEF TECHNOLOGY OFFICER & business development manager

 Do you find your growing business suffering from a lack of support in the technology department?
 Your company may benefit from outsourcing IT.
 Some businesses struggle to find room in the budget to add support staff, while others continually add staff only to realize they still can’t keep up with demand.
 An alternative to this issue is to outsource your IT.

 Here are a few key steps to help you make the transition from in-house to outsourced IT:

 1. Outline your onboarding process and schedules with your new client.

 Onboarding times vary from a week to several weeks.
 Depending on your IT services, integrations, and products, you might need more or less time.